100% OF OUR BSC (HONS) FORENSIC SCIENCE STUDENTS WERE SATISFIED WITH THEIR COURSE

 The forensic science degree covers a wide range of sciences, from criminalistics to organic chemistry.
 You will develop the concepts of crime scene investigation protocol and gain scientific knowledge of the chemical and biological analytical techniques used to assist investigations.

 The first year of your forensic science degree introduces you to the theoretical and practical knowledge and skills in biological, analytical chemistry and crime scene investigation employed within forensic investigation.

-The second year of your Forensic Science degree will enhance your practical skills and theoretical knowledge through forensic evidence and forensic imaging.
+The second year of your forensic science will enhance your practical skills and theoretical knowledge through forensic evidence and forensic imaging.
 You will develop your skills in applying analytical chemistry techniques and your understanding of biological science within forensic investigation depending upon the pathway chosen.

 This forensic science degree will involve about ten hours in lectures and small group tutorials, and up to ten hours of practical work each week.